amnon3234/PTM_Server/README.md

 #### Installation

-- Export git repositorie to eclipse or inelliji
+- Export git repositories ( server and [client](https://github.com/amnon3234/PTM_Client)) to eclipse or inelliji
-- Build and run the application
+- Build and run the applications

 [Back To The Top](#Table-of-Contents)